videokojot/EFCore.BulkExtensions.MIT/README.md

   - [entitiesWithOutputIdentity contains the ids rather than the entities](https://github.com/borisdj/EFCore.BulkExtensions/issues/1297)
 - Other improvements:
   - [SQL Providers made Thread Safe](https://github.com/videokojot/EFCore.BulkExtensions.MIT/issues/49)
-- Any fix is also automatically propagated to all major versions (v6/7/8).
+- Any fix is also automatically propagated to all major versions (v8/9/10).
 All major version receives new fixes.
-- You can easily match version to source code on github (see [GitHub Releases](https://github.com/videokojot/EFCore.BulkExtensions.MIT/releases)).
+- You can easily match version to source code on GitHub (see [GitHub Releases](https://github.com/videokojot/EFCore.BulkExtensions.MIT/releases)).
 - You can see that all the test are passing in the released version (in GitHub Actions or run tests easily locally yourself (just Docker needed))
 ### Why choose original version?
-- You need version below 6.x.
-My fork supports only EFCore 6+.
 - There might be some new features, missing here.
 But feel free to create feature request (or even better create PR yourself).
 ### What's changed?
-- Test are now run using **TestContainers**, hassle free setup (only Docker needed).
+- Test are now run using **TestContainers**, hassle-free setup (only Docker needed).
 So any contribution should be very easy.
 - **Tests** are now run as part of release process (see GitHub Actions for yourself).
 - **Tests** are run against all versions, so no regressions should happen.